ryanvle/ryanQuartz/content/posts/little-saigon.md

 tags:
   - seed
 ---
-Little Sài Gòn is an ethnic enclave, concentrated with the Vietnamese American community.
+Little Sài Gòn is a comforting home I'll always come back to and a cultural hub for many Vietnamese Americans to gather.